enspiral/handbook/guides/retreats.md

 # Retreats

-- [ ] perhaps merge the guide here with the guide from Rich linked to below?
-- [ ] this is perfect possibility to interview someone about retreats - is this you?

 Retreats are the heartbeat of Enspiral, providing a predictable rhythm for gathering in-person and weaving the network.

 Check out [Patterns for Enspiral Retreats](https://docs.google.com/document/d/1Dhhl-IUFZhU-_CZEb87-OTWC9wVpmDXjsgkiW5SPFyE/edit#heading=h.otl87lqx6ocw) from Rich Bartlett and [Retreats Timeline](https://docs.google.com/presentation/d/1UIO8q1G8-UNmQ2ckJD0JwTDiRVAeTdBL-GbMPdt_6qo/present#slide=id.p) documenting the first 10 Enspiral Retreats.

 ## Some notes about organising a multi-day event

-_Here's a first draft of some thoughts about organising these events.
-Feel free to edit wildly!_

 ### Opening session